Refund Inquiry

 If Your Client Owes Tax

 If the return has a balance due, the taxpayer must pay the amount owed by the prescribed due date.
-If they paid by electronic funds withdrawal (direct debit) or by credit card, no voucher is needed.
-To use a credit card or debit card to pay by phone or Internet, taxpayers may visit any of the following sites:
+If they paid by electronic funds withdrawal (direct debit) or by credit card, no payment voucher is needed.

-If the taxpayer is not paying electronically, Form 1040-V must be mailed with a check or money order for the amount due.
+If the taxpayer is not paying electronically, IRS Form 1040-V must be mailed with a check or money order for the amount due.
 To determine the address to mail the payment to, see page 2 of Form 1040-V.

 If the IRS does not receive payment for the amount of tax due by the prescribed due date, the taxpayer will receive a notice requesting full payment of the amount due, plus penalties and interest.
-If the taxpayer is unable to pay the amount due in full, Form 9465, Installment Agreement Request may be filed to request an installment agreement arrangement.
-Form 9465 can also be filed electronically with the taxpayer's return.
+If the taxpayer is unable to pay the amount due in full, IRS Form 9465, Installment Agreement Request may be filed to request an installment agreement arrangement.
+Form 9465 can also be filed electronically with the taxpayer's tax return.
 To apply for a payment plan with the IRS online, click here.

 Electronic Funds Withdrawal Payments